-Each spring, medical students can interview for committee positions at Interview Day.
-The application is posted here each year in early spring.
+Each spring, medical students can apply and interview for committee positions at Interview Day.

 - Dress: Business or business casual attire is appropriate.
 This includes suits, skirts, slacks and dress shirts (with or without a tie).
 If coming to or from clinical duties, scrubs are allowed, though not preferred.